lichess-org/scalachess/README.md

     bench / Jmh / run

-Or to ouput a json file
+Or to output a json file

     bench / Jmh / run -rf json